alokkik/blog/index.md

 We have 1374 T20 match records from 17th-Feb-2005 till 18th-Oct-2021.
 We will be using only those matches which resulted in a "win" for either team, removing " n/r or tied ".

-**Let's consider the  most hyped "India vs Pakistan" upcoming match and analyze it**
+Let's consider the  most hyped "India vs Pakistan" upcoming match and analyze it

 ![indvpak!](indvpak.jpeg "Head to Head")

 The above figure shows the head to head win percentages for both the team.
 It is evident that india has performed well between the two.

-Now we will see how **Toss** plays an important role in India vs Pakistan match.
+Now we will compare their batting, and see what we can interpret

+1) Batting First
 ![indvpak_1stbat!](indvpak_1stbat.jpeg "Batting First")

+Though pakistan got to bat first, it doesn't have much impact on the results.